Zeeshan-Khan1/Project-Management---Task-Tracking-System/README.md

 #  Project Management & Task Tracking System

-A full-stack **Project Management and Task Tracking System** designed to help teams and individuals efficiently manage projects, assign tasks, track progress, and meet deadlines.
+A full-stack Project Management and Task Tracking System designed to help me efficiently manage projects, assign tasks, track progress, and meet deadlines.
-This project was developed  a focus on clean architecture, usability, and real-world applicability.
+This project was developed with a focus on clean architecture, usability, and real-world applicability.

 ---